mamunur6286/currex/README.md

 composer require mamunur6286/currex
 ```

-This will initialize the `Currex` package in your project and update the composer dependencis in `composer.json` file.
+This will initialize the `Currex` package in your project and update the composer dependencies in `composer.json` file.

 Next, we need to add our new Service Provider in our config/app.php inside of the `providers[]` array: